 There are two types of configuration files that you can upload onto the SATCOM system.

-Base/Production Configuration File — Configures the system for ACMU production manipulation required in the manufacturing process.
+[B] Base/Production Configuration File

+This file configures the system for ACMU production manipulation required in the manufacturing process.
 This file comes pre-configured and installed on your SATCOM System.
+The correct configuration file upload sequence is Base/Production Configuration File followed by the Customer Configuration File.